 If you like the synth, Vital also has a paid version that you can upgrade to.
 It will take you from 75 presets and 25 wavetables to over 40 presets and 150 wavetables in the most advanced version, as well as other features.
 The free version remains a powerful beast, in any case, and most producers will not need to upgrade.

 7. Vember Audio Surge

 Surge is open-source software, making it a wonderful alternative for those who want to get down and dirty and dig deeper into the source code.
 With a dual synthesis engine, this is a powerful hybrid subtractive synth.
-It supports Mac, PC, and Linux and comes in VST/AU formats.
+It supports Mac, PC, and Linux and comes in VST3/AU formats.

 Surge is an excellent choice for all levels of artists and producers because of its open-source architecture.
 You may import and configure various skins and GUI designs.
 This means you can easily change it according to your workflow.